-A student Handbook is published annually and is distributed to all new students at orientation.
-The Handbook contains all pertinent information regarding the school, including operations and special services available.
+A student handbook is published annually and is distributed to all new students at orientation.
+The handbook contains all pertinent information regarding the school, including operations and special services available.

-HOUSING AND CHILD CARE ACCOMMODATIONS
+HOUSING AND CHILDCARE ACCOMMODATIONS

 The College does not provide housing or childcare assistance.
 However, student housing accommodations are readily available in the area.
+Assistance in locating housing is not available.